elianalopez/Data-Structures-and-Algorithms-Notes-with-Python/README.md

 ### What is a Data Structure

+The implementation of an abstract data type can be refered to a data sturcture but intuitivly:

 * A data structure is a format for accessing, storing, organizing, or structuring data.

 Overall it is a technique of how data can inter-relate to each other logically or mathematically.